zzyAJohn/ajohn.top/docs/notes/cs61a/lab05.md

 ### Q3: Group By
-Write a function that takes a list and a function , and returns a dictionary that groups the elements of based on the result of applying .sfnsfn
+Write a function that takes a list s and a function fn, and returns a dictionary that groups the elements of s based on the result of applying fn.

-The dictionary should have one key for each unique result of applying to elements of .fns The value for each key should be a list of all elements in that, when passed to , produce that key value.sfn In other words, for each element in , determine and add to the list corresponding to in the dictionary.esfn(e)efn(e)
+- The dictionary should have one key for each unique result of applying fn to elements of s.
+- The value for each key should be a list of all elements in s that, when passed to fn, produce that key value.

+In other words, for each element e in s, determine fn(e) and add e to the list corresponding to fn(e) in the dictionary.

 ```py
 def group_by(s, fn):